d2l-ai/d2l-en/chapter_preface/preface.md

 * The first part covers prerequisites and basics.
 The first chapter offers an introduction to deep learning in :numref:`chap_introduction`.
-In :numref:`chap_preliminaries`, we'll quickly bring you up to speed on the prerequisites required for hands-on deep learning, such as how to acquire and run the codes covered in the book.  :numref:`chap_linear` and :numref:`chap_perceptrons` cover the most basic concepts and techniques of deep
+In :numref:`chap_preliminaries`, we will quickly bring you up to speed on the prerequisites required for hands-on deep learning, such as how to acquire and run the codes covered in the book.  :numref:`chap_linear` and :numref:`chap_perceptrons` cover the most basic concepts and techniques of deep